 “If you won’t let yourself relax in this and live in it, then yes, you are wasting time,” my friend said on the phone.
 I’d told her I had dedicated the day to doing nothing and seeing no one, but that I felt guilty about it.
 There was work to be done.
 Errands.
 This conversation wasn’t directly related to being alone – solitary time is not synonymous with laziness – but her logic spoke to a broader feeling, that hum of anxiety that wouldn’t allow me to settle in with my decision.
 The fear that I was spending my time the wrong way.

 “In order to be open to creativity, one must have the capacity for constructive use of solitude.
 One must overcome the fear of being alone.” - Rollo May

 It seems as though many creatives know this feeling.
-Again, the chicken/egg answer is unclear: Are we restless because we are creative?
+The cause/effect is unclear: Are we restless because we are creative?
 Creative because we are restless?
 Does it even matter?
 It’s true that this anxiety has at times pushed me to create.
-And yet.
-I wonder how much more creative I would be if this undercurrent of worry were not there.
+And yet, I wonder how much more creative I would be if this undercurrent of worry were not there.